Homeostatic Criticality in Neuronal Networks: Discussion

-Regarding the unavoidable fine-tuning $A\approx 1$ emerging from our analysis, we need to remember Hernandez-Urbina and Herrmann: fine-tuning a hyperparameter in local homeostatic mechanisms is very different from global fine-tuning in the original static model control parameters $\{W_{ij},h_i\}$~\citep{Hernandez2017,Kinouchi2020}.
-Anyway, a challenge to the community persists: could we get $A\approx 1$ without any form of fine-tuning?
+Regarding the unavoidable fine-tuning $A\approx 1$ imposed in our study, we need to remember Hernandez-Urbina and Herrmann~\cite{Hernandez2017,Kinouchi2020}: fine-tuning a hyperparameter in local homeostatic mechanisms is very different from globally fine-tuning the parameters $\{W_{ij},h_i\}$ in the original static model.
+In any case, a challenge to the community persists: is it possible to obtain $A\approx 1$ without any form of fine-tuning?
 We conjecture that this is impossible: the need for $h^* \approx 0$ will impose strict conditions similar to $A \approx 1$ to any other homeostatic model~\cite{Girardi2021}.

-Generalizing our results, it is plausible that any system under the influence of external fields like $I$ (say, a magnetic field $H$ in spin systems) --- as in earthquakes, forest fires, voting or epidemics models based in spins, cellular automata or even continuous time integrate-and-fire dynamics --- can achieve a near critical regime through the inclusion of adaptive opposite local fields (as $-\theta_i(t)$ here) whose timescale should be much slower than that of the rest of the system.
+Generalizing our results, it is plausible that any system under the influence of external fields (say, a magnetic field $H$ in spin systems) -- as in earthquakes, forest fires, voting or epidemic models based on spins, cellular automata or even continuous time integrate-and-fire dynamics -- can achieve a near-critical regime through the inclusion of adaptive local fields (as our $\theta_i(t)$) whose timescale should be much slower than that of the rest of the system.

 Nonetheless, it is not clear how time-varying inputs $I_i(t)$ would affect the behavior of our system.
 We conjecture that the thresholds $\theta_i(t)$ would produce a phenomenon akin to sensory adaptation~\cite{Petermann2009, Hahn2010}.
-If so, for short time scales, our homeostatic networks would respond to the derivatives of the external signal, as opposed to signal intensity, which could lead to novel computational properties.
-This means that the results of Kinouchi and Copelli~\cite{Kinouchi2006} on optimization of dynamic range in critical networks would be challenged, or better, need to consider sensory systems with adaptation.
+If so, for short time scales, our homeostatic networks would respond to the derivatives of the external signal, as opposed to signal intensity.
+This could lead to yet unknown computational properties.
+For example, the results on the optimization of the dynamic range in critical networks~\cite{Kinouchi2006} could be challenged, or, at least, would need to be reconsidered in the context of sensory systems with adaptation.
 This important issue will be studied in a future extended paper.